Roti (1 Medium (7 Inches)) and English Dal Makhani (100 G)

 Increase Fiber Intake

-Add a side of mixed vegetables or a salad with leafy greens, cucumber, and tomatoes to your meal.
-The fiber will help slow down the absorption of carbohydrates.
+Add a side of non-starchy vegetables like spinach, broccoli, or cauliflower to your meal.
+These can help slow down the absorption of carbohydrates.

-Incorporate a source of lean protein such as grilled chicken, tofu, or paneer to help stabilize blood sugar levels.
+Add a source of lean protein to your meal, such as grilled chicken, tofu, or paneer.
+Protein can slow down carbohydrate absorption and help stabilize blood sugar.

 Mindful Eating